kfaheem/backpack/README.md

 The backpack serves as a place that stores all my learnings & hacks I've picked up over the years.

 Especially when it comes to coding, there is usually a lot of boilerplate stuff involved.
 This is where backpack comes in handy.
-It can a variety of items like -
+It can have a variety of items like -

      * The packages, the client setup, query format, etc that you need to interact with Elasticsearch using Python
      * Several AWS Clients